polyipseity/information/general/production–possibility frontier.md

 Production-Possibility Frontier delineates {{the maximum amount/quantities of outputs (goods/services) an economy can achieve}}, given {{fixed resources ([factors of production](factors%20of%20production.md)) and fixed technological progress}}.

-- Points that lie either on or below the production possibilities frontier/curve are... ::: ... __possible/attainable__: the quantities can be produced with currently available resources and technology.
+- Points that lie either on or below the production possibilities frontier/curve are ::: __possible/attainable__: the quantities can be produced with currently available resources and technology.
-- Points that lie above the production possibilities frontier/curve are... ::: ... __not possible/unattainable__ because the quantities cannot be produced using currently available resources and technology.
+- Points that lie above the production possibilities frontier/curve are ::: __not possible/unattainable__ because the quantities cannot be produced using currently available resources and technology.
-- Points that lie strictly below the frontier/curve are... ::: ... __inefficient__, because the economy can produce more of at least one good without sacrificing the production of any other good, with existing resources and technology.
+- Points that lie strictly below the frontier/curve are ::: __inefficient__, because the economy can produce more of at least one good without sacrificing the production of any other good, with existing resources and technology.
-- Points that lie on the frontier/curve are... ::: ...[__efficient__](economic%20efficiency.md).
+- Points that lie on the frontier/curve are :::[__efficient__](economic%20efficiency.md).

 Points that are unattainable can be {{achieved through [external trade](international%20trade.md) and [economic growth](economic%20growth.md)}}.
 Examples include {{importations of resources and technology, and the increase in the production of goods and services}}.